1997–98 Charlotte Hornets season: NBA playoffs

+Aftermath

-Following the season, Divac and Maxwell both signed as free agents with the Sacramento Kings, while Curry signed with the Milwaukee Bucks, and Geiger signed with the Philadelphia 76ers.
-For the season, the Hornets added side panels and additional pinstripes to their uniforms, which remained in use until 2002.
+Following the season, Divac and Maxwell both signed as free agents with the Sacramento Kings, while Curry signed with the Milwaukee Bucks after ten seasons with the Hornets, and Geiger signed with the Philadelphia 76ers.

-As of 2025, this was the last season in which the franchise won 50 or more games during the regular season.
+As of 2026, this was the final season in which the franchise won 50 or more games during the regular season.

 Offseason

 NBA draft

 The Hornets had no draft picks in 1997.